 As a result of the COVID-19 outbreak in the United States, Maryville College closed its campus to the public during the 2020 Spring Break and moved to a distance learning format on March 30.
 Spring sports seasons and other student activities were cancelled, and events scheduled at the Clayton Center were cancelled or postponed until after May 31.
 Remote instruction continued throughout the Spring Semester and May Term.
-Summer Term courses, which begin June 1, also will be offered remotely.
+Summer Term courses, which began June 1, also are being offered remotely.

 Maryville College will begin a phased return to campus on Monday, June 15.

 In Phase 1, the goal is to first bring those people who cannot work from home back to campus.
 Because the on-campus staff will remain small for those two or more weeks, offices are not expected to be “open” for the regular 8 a.m. to 5 p.m. workday but should strive for consistent hours of availability in offices and then communicate that availability.

 Employees who can continue to work remotely are encouraged to do so.

 Phases 2 and 3 and their respective operational pieces each will be announced days prior to their effective date.
 It’s expected that each phase will last at least two weeks, but determinations will be based on several factors.
 Due to the varying nature of work necessary to support the Mission of the College, each Cabinet member will identify employees to return in each phase.
 Employees will be notified prior to each phase, which phase they are likely to return in.

 Specific guidelines for working on campus will be distributed to employees soon.
 Unfortunately, the foreseeable future does not seem to offer a return to “business as usual.”
 Among new requirements for employees are a COVID-19 awareness training, mask-wearing in public spaces, social distancing and daily symptom monitoring.

 Plan for Fall 2020: Standards for behavior